Skip to Main Content

 The Ritual Before the Meal

-Shabu-shabu arrived in Taiwan via Japan, but its deeper roots trace back to the Chinese rinsed-meat tradition, and in cities like Zhubei it has become something genuinely local.
+Shabu-shabu arrived in Taiwan via Japan, and in cities like Zhubei it has become something genuinely local.
 The format demands a particular kind of table attention: you cook, you wait, you eat in stages.
 There is no moment when a finished dish simply appears.
 That rhythm, slow and participatory, is what separates shabu-shabu from almost every other restaurant category, and it is what 庄腳ShabuShabu牧場農場, on Guangming 2nd Street in Zhubei City, is built around.

 Zhubei's dining scene has expanded considerably alongside the city's growth as a technology and residential hub in Hsinchu County.
 The Guangming corridor in particular has developed a concentration of sit-down restaurants spanning hot pot formats, steakhouses, and Taiwanese comfort cooking.
 Within that stretch, the one-pot category holds its own competitive tier, with venues like Leading One Pot Zhubei Guangming Branch, Yen Chiang hotpot, and Volcanic rock drawing from the same pool of residents and Hsinchu Science Park workers looking for a proper sit-down meal rather than a quick counter lunch.